 For one, education tax which is payable at the rate of 2% is exempted for non-resident companies and educational institutions.
 For the latter, it would be best to register your company as one limited by guarantee.
 Though it may have a rigorous application process, including the hurdle of obtaining the Attorney General’s consent, it might minimise the burden of education tax.
 In this situation, it is advised to weigh the pros and cons.
 In addition, National Information Technology Development Fund (NITDF) Levy is not applicable to businesses with an annual turnover of less than N100,000,000

 Value added tax (VAT) is consumption tax placed on a product whenever value is added at a stage of production and at final sale.
 Input VAT is paid on raw materials or goods and services used for production purchases or goods for resale or goods imported directly for sale, while Output VAT refers to charges by taxable person on goods and services supplied.
 Where Output VAT is more than Input VAT, the difference is paid to Federal Inland Revenue Service, but where Input VAT is more than Output VAT, the taxable person claims a refund.
 This is an incentive for owners of small scale businesses who purchase materials in their own name, or on whatever corporate structure they adopt to enable them get this refund.
+This is also to encourage exports.

 The following items are exempted from VAT: All medical and pharmaceutical products, basic food items, books and educational materials, baby products, locally produced fertilizer, agricultural and veterinary medicine, farming machinery and farming transportation equipment, plant and machinery imported for use in the Export Processing Zone or Free Trade Zone, provided that 100% production of such company is for export, plant, machinery and equipment purchased for utilisation of gas in downstream operations.
 Tractors, plough and agricultural equipment and implements purchased for agricultural purposes, proceeds from the disposal of Short Term Federal Government of Nigeria Securities and Bonds, proceeds from the disposal of Short-Term State, Local Government and (Corporate Bonds including supra-national Bonds) limited to 10 years with effect from December 2011.